 Research² shows this is because adolescents are more likely to engage in sexually risky behaviors, such as neglecting to use condoms.

-Athletes who play sports that involve extensive skin-to-skin contacts, such as wrestling or rugby, are more prone to developing the herpes virus.
+Athletes who play sports that involve extensive skin-to-skin contact, such as wrestling or rugby, are more prone to developing the herpes virus.

 Cold stores are highly contagious from the prodrome to the crusting stage.
 During these stages, you must think about preventing the spread of the virus to people who are close to you, especially those who are most at risk.